Tips for creating effective video ads

 - Use YouTube Analytics to see which parts of videos keep your viewers most engaged.
 This can help you come up with more ideas.

-When you create your TrueView in-display ad, you'll see a number of video stills or "thumbnail images" to choose from.
+When you create your TrueView video discovery ad, you'll see a number of video stills or "thumbnail images" to choose from.
 These stills are the first thing YouTube users see before they click on your promotion.
 Choose the video still that highlights your content best.
 You can also try to match this image to the content in your promotional text or keywords.

 For example, if your video features someone surfing, choose the video still that actually has this moment captured.
 When you create your promotional text and choose your keywords, you should mention surfing.
 That way, you'll have a well-packaged promotion that makes sense to anyone who searches for surfing-related videos, sees your corresponding promotion, and clicks on it to watch your surfing video.